 Seniors will be in charge of the training and overseeing of the platoons and the training.
 They will develop training plans for PT and Lab with the help of cadre and their fellow peers; they are the Majors and Captains that run Battalion-level activities in the Army.

 The ROTC course is divided into two parts; the classroom and the lab.
 In class, cadets learn leadership and military skills from Cadre who have many years in the military and further strengthen the classroom material with their own experiences.
-During lab, cadets wear the ACU camouflage uniform (provided by ROTC) and practice their leadership and military skills in the woods around UNC Chapel Hill campus.
-During this time, they will conduct Squad Training Exercises (STX) where a Junior leads a tactical mission, such as a knock out a bunker or rescue a downed pilot.
-Using the skills the Junior has been taught in class and his/her previous years, he or she will lead a squad, around nine people composed of fellow Juniors, and complete the mission going through the military process taught in class.
-The Sophomores and Freshmen perform basic Army tactical training from learning Land Navigation to moving strategically through the woods to basic tactics and walkthroughs.
+During lab, cadets wear the Army Combat Uniform and practice their leadership and military skills in the woods around UNC Chapel Hill campus.
+During this time, they will conduct Squad Training Exercises (STX) where a Junior leads a tactical mission, such as a knocking out a bunker or rescuing a downed pilot.
+Using the skills the Junior has been taught in class and his/her previous years, he or she will lead a squad, composed of around 9 other cadets, and complete the mission going through the military process taught in class.
+The Sophomores and Freshmen perform basic Army tactical training from learning Land Navigation to moving strategically through the woods to basic tactics and walk throughs.

 One weekend every semester the ROTC Program conducts a Field Training Exercise (FTX) at Fort Bragg, NC.
 This allows cadets more intensive training with cadets from different ROTC programs.
 Cadets are put through various training events like Rifle Training, Land Navigation and orientation, Rappelling, Field Reaction Courses, and other training so the cadet can experience a more dynamic environment.

 But make no mistake, you’re a student first.
 A cadet’s first priority is always with classes and to complete their degree.
 One-advantage ROTC students enjoy over their military academy colleagues is their traditional college experience.
 Cadet lives aren’t that dissimilar from other college students; they take jobs at local businesses, join fraternities, and even perform community service.
 Cadets learn discipline through managing their daily life, not through strict institutionalization.
+ROTC at a school like Carolina will give you the best of both worlds while also providing a world class education, and endless other possibilities on campus.
 Join us and enjoy it!